Hard processes in multi-TeV ion collisions: Introduction

 At the level of scattering cross sections, differences between nucleus-nucleus collisions and proton-proton collisions are further accentuated by several additional effects.
 For example: the number of nucleons $(A)$ in a nucleus; the impact of Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) scale evolution; kinematic/phase space requirements (like strong cuts imposed on the transverse momentum $[p_T]$ and the rapidity $[y]$ of particles produced in the hard-scattering process); and the opening of possibly important partonic sub-channels at next-to-leading order (NLO) in perturbation theory and beyond.
 The consequence is that we cannot naively extrapolate scattering rates and kinematic distributions of high-energy processes in many-TeV nuclear collisions from proton-proton collisions in a trivial but justified way.

-Motivated by the ion collision programs at the Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC), operation plans at the LHC's high-luminosity upgrade (HL-LHC)~\cite{Citron:2018lsq,Brewer:2021kiv}, and long-term community discussions regarding ion activities at a hypothetical future circular collider at even higher energies~\cite{Dainese:2016gch,FCC-ionsstudygroup:2017glf}, we explore the aforementioned interplay by systematically cataloging the scattering rates of dozens\footnote{For a full list of all 42 processes, see Tables~\ref{tab:summary_pb208}, \ref{tab:summary_xe131}, \ref{tab:summary_cx12}, and \ref{tab:summary_hx1} in Sec.~\ref{sec:xsec_summary}.} of hard-scattering / high-momentum-transfer processes in many-TeV nucleus-nucleus collisions for various nuclei.
+Motivated by the ion collision programs at the Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC), operation plans at the LHC's high-luminosity upgrade (HL-LHC)~\cite{Citron:2018lsq,Brewer:2021kiv}, and long-term community discussions regarding ion activities at a hypothetical future circular collider at even higher energies~\cite{Dainese:2016gch,FCC-ionsstudygroup:2017glf}, we explore the aforementioned interplay by systematically cataloging the scattering rates of dozens\footnote{For a full list of all 42 processes at representative collision energies, see Tables~\ref{tab:summary_pb208}, \ref{tab:summary_pb208_bis}, \ref{tab:summary_xe131}, \ref{tab:summary_xe131_bis}, \ref{tab:summary_cx12}, \ref{tab:summary_cx12_bis}, \ref{tab:summary_hx1} and \ref{tab:summary_hx1_bis} in Sec.~\ref{sec:xsec_summary}.} of hard-scattering / high-momentum-transfer processes in many-TeV nucleus-nucleus collisions for various nuclei.
 As a first step in this program, we focus on the symmetric beam configurations $^{208}$Pb-$^{208}$Pb, $^{131}$Xe-$^{131}$Xe, $^{12}$C-$^{12}$C, and (for reference) $pp$.
 While Pb-Pb and Xe-Xe collisions have been demonstrated at the LHC, the choice of C-C collisions is motivated by plans for $^{16}$O-$^{16}$O collisions at the LHC~\cite{Dainese:2016gch,FCC-ionsstudygroup:2017glf}.
-Presently, the knowledge of nPDFs for $^{12}$C is far superior to that of $^{16}$O due to the availability of neutrino DIS data on hydrocarbons (mineral oil)~\cite{Muller:2012zq,Klasen:2023uqj,Achenbach:2023pba,Arslandok:2023utm}.
+Presently, the knowledge of nPDFs for $^{12}$C is far superior to that of $^{16}$O due to the availability of muon DIS data on solid carbon~\cite{Klasen:2023uqj,Gomez:1993ri,NewMuon:1995cua,E665:1995xur,NewMuon:1995tgs,NewMuon:1996gam,NewMuon:1996yuf,Kovarik:2015cma}.
 Therefore, due to their proximity on the period table and island of stability, $^{12}$C is taken as a proxy for $^{16}$O.